Butler visits Pierre and Providence - WTOP News

 Providence, Rhode Island; Wednesday, 8:30 p.m.
 EST

-BOTTOM LINE: Providence faces Butler after Jayden Pierre scored 24 points in Providence’s 87-84 loss to the UConn Huskies.
+BOTTOM LINE: Providence plays Butler after Jayden Pierre scored 24 points in Providence’s 87-84 loss to the UConn Huskies.

 The Friars have gone 6-2 in home games.
-Providence is 0-3 in games decided by 3 points or fewer.
+Providence is sixth in the Big East in team defense, allowing 67.5 points while holding opponents to 40.6% shooting.

-The Bulldogs are 0-4 against conference opponents.
-Butler ranks third in the Big East shooting 38.2% from 3-point range.
+The Bulldogs are 0-4 against Big East opponents.
+Butler averages 71.8 points and has outscored opponents by 2.1 points per game.

-Providence averages 8.7 made 3-pointers per game, 2.1 more made shots than the 6.6 per game Butler gives up.
-Butler has shot at a 44.2% clip from the field this season, 3.6 percentage points greater than the 40.6% shooting opponents of Providence have averaged.
+Providence makes 43.3% of its shots from the field this season, which is 3.5 percentage points higher than Butler has allowed to its opponents (39.8%).
+Butler has shot at a 44.2% rate from the field this season, 3.6 percentage points higher than the 40.6% shooting opponents of Providence have averaged.

-The Friars and Bulldogs match up Wednesday for the first time in conference play this season.
+The Friars and Bulldogs square off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Pierre averages 2.3 made 3-pointers per game for the Friars, scoring 13.4 points while shooting 38.0% from beyond the arc.

 Jahmyl Telfort is averaging 15.8 points and 3.5 assists for the Bulldogs.